 Castelli doesn’t offer crash and repair services at the moment.

 Assos will repair the clothing for free if damaged within the first 30 days of purchase.
-Beyond that, there might be a cost involved and is evaluated on a case-by-case basis.
+Beyond that, there might be a cost involved, and is evaluated case-by-case basis.

 Returns and exchanges